Gibtnix/Apex-Macros/README.md

 My intention to create Apex-Macros just has been the fact that the macro keys are automatically disabled as soon as you reboot the system, in contrast to the remaining configurations.
 Hence, Apex-Macros is more functional and does not aim at all possible, but actually mainly unneeded configuration options.
-Consequently there is just a minimum number of additional dependencies.
+Consequently, there is just a minimum number of additional dependencies.

 # Installation & Requirements